Why do eCommerce Brands need to Say YES to Direct Selling?

 The O2O model is “a business strategy that draws potential customers from online channels to make purchases in physical stores.”

-People call this duo as the “Trillion dollar opportunity” since it can bring unmeasurable possibilities for the development of brands, both in revenue and reputation.
+People call this duo the “Trillion dollar opportunity” since it can bring unmeasurable possibilities for the development of brands, both in revenue and reputation.

 Although eCommerce has its superiority edge, it’s still a common phenomenon to see people come to outlets or malls to pick what they like.
 Therefore, online stores are starting to realize the enormous benefits of a gift named Direct Selling.